Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - This command is to enhance scenes or provide RP to people who come into a location where something may have happened they cannot visually see.
 If needed, Staff will restrict this down.
 Please use it responsibly so we don't have to remove it.

 - Do not advertise with these/use them as signs, use notes and custom flyers for that!

-# Erotic Role Play

-- Erotic Role Play is not allowed on server, this is a zero tolerance rule.

 - Do not use bright, flashy text colors or background colors.